How to Find Money for Your Business for Coronavirus Relief

 SBA Economic Injury Disaster Relief Lending

 The Small Business Associations (SBA) will be offering loans up to $2 million to businesses that have been negatively impacted by the effects of the coronavirus.
-Like their other loan programs, the SBA works with the government and lending institutions to help businesses secure low interest loans.
-In this case, not only will the loans have low interest, they will also offer long-term repayment options, up to a maximum of 30 years.
+Like their other loan programs, the SBA works with the government and lending institutions to help businesses secure low-interest loans.
+In this case, not only will the loans have low interest, but they will also offer long-term repayment options, up to a maximum of 30 years.
 These loans are designed to help businesses cover the losses in revenues or additional incurred expenses they are experiencing as a result of the virus.

-Every state is reacting to COVID-19 depending upon their current level of impact.
+Every state is reacting to COVID-19 depending upon its current level of impact.
 States and cities like Washington, San Francisco, and New York City already have measures in development or in place.
 Make sure to stay current on your state and local news for legislative measures that may impact or provide relief to you or your business.
 Even if your state or locale has yet to announce any initiatives, it is probable they will in the coming days and weeks.

 Contact Your Financial Institution(s)

-Many financial institutions are attempting to do their part to help both businesses and individuals access cash.
+Many financial institutions are attempting to do their part to help both businesses and individuals access to cash.
 You should research or contact any institution where you have financial interests to see what options may be available to you.
 As an example, Citi is waiving fees for early CD withdrawals.
 It is likely your institutions are offering similar options or will follow suit shortly.

 Small Business Loans

 You may even find that your financial institution offers small business loans specifically for mitigating the fallout from the coronavirus independently, outside of SBA loans.
-As the urgency to limit personal contact continues to permeate through the country, it is possible bank offices may close.
-However, it is anticipated that most financial institutions will continue to offer service via the phone or internet.
+As the urgency to limit personal contact continues to permeate through the country, it is possible to bank offices may close.
+However, it is anticipated that most financial institutions will continue to offer services via the phone or the internet.
 If you need to consider a loan and choose not to or are unable to apply for an SBA loan, you may want to consider your current financial institutions if they remain operational or even online banks.
-It is unlikely these loans will offer terms as favorable as SBA loans but can be an alternate option for your business if need-be.
+It is unlikely these loans will offer terms as favorable as SBA loans but can be an alternate option for your business if need be.